Kimba the White Lion: 1965 series

-The animated series was first broadcast in Japan on Fuji Television from October 6, 1965 to September 28, 1966.
+The animated series was first broadcast in Japan on Fuji Television from October 6, 1965, to September 28, 1966.
 It was the first color TV anime series.
+Six months earlier the color anime Dorufin ōji had been broadcast on the same network, but since it was an experimental project that was cancelled after only 3 episodes, Jungle Emperor is generally considered the first official color anime series.

 Other than the original broadcast in Japan in 1965, the series has been broadcast in many countries around the world.

 In Asia, it was broadcast in Indonesia on Lativi, antv and SCTV (1995–96); in Iran on Channel 1; in the Philippines on ABC 5; in Saudi Arabia on Saudi TV and in Sri Lanka on ART TV.

 In Europe, it was broadcast in Bosnia and Herzegovina on RTVUSK; in Croatia on ATV Split/TV Jadran, Nezavisna televizija (NeT), TV Nova Pula and Gradska TV Zadar; in Germany 1977 in ZDF; in France on ORTF (1972) and on TF1; in Italy first in syndication from 1977 and lately on Italia 1 (in 1999 and 2003 with the title Una giungla di avventure per Kimba [literally "a jungle of adventures for Kimba"]) and Boing (2010) and in Spain on TV3.